-Keeping current on evidence-based guidelines and practice parameters is critical for epilepsy professionals to provide quality care to patients and families.
-The following sections provide resources or links to epilepsy-related guidelines or practice parameters that may be useful for health care professionals.
+Keeping current on evidence-based clinical guidance is critical for epilepsy professionals to provide quality care to patients and families.
+This page provides links to information about AES processes for systematic review and clinical guidance development, as well as epilepsy-related resources such as guidelines, practice parameters, and other clinical guidance developed by AES, other societies, or collaboratively that may be useful for health care professionals.

 Resources pertaining to comorbidities of epilepsy are listed by Guidelines or Practice Parameters.
 All practice parameters and guidelines related to the care and treatment of epilepsy are developed collaboratively between the American Epilepsy Society and the American Academy of Neurology.
 Members of the AES sit on all epilepsy-related guideline workgroups.